TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/enet_integration.md

 ## Init Sequence {#enet_init_sequence}

-This is a one-time initialization where the application sets the OSAL and utils functions that Enet LLD will use throughout its lifecycle.
+This is a one-time initialization where the application sets the utils function that Enet LLD will use throughout its lifecycle.

 At this stage Enet LLD also initializes its SoC layer which contains data about the Ethernet hardware available in the TI device.

 The application should follow the next steps:

--# (Optional) \ref Enet_initOsalCfg() to initialize the OSAL configuration (see \ref EnetOsal_Cfg) with a default implementation.
-The default implementation of Enet OSAL interface is based on OSAL layer.
-   Typically, applications can directly use the default Enet OSAL implementation, unless Enet is being used on another OS (i.e. QNX) of if OS is not supported by OSAL layer.

 -# (Optional) \ref Enet_initUtilsCfg() to initialize utils configuration (see \ref EnetUtils_Cfg) with a default implementation.
 The default